CSAllenISDClassroom/scheduling-app-model-runtimeterror/Functionality.md

 # Reset (clear) schedule
 ## Functionality
+This will provide an option for the user to reset and clear their practice schedule to start over.
+Engaging with this functionality will take out every class currently selected, and will return the schedule to it's original blank state.
 ## Design
+To create this feature, we will need to create a function in which every time the reset option is called, all information currently provided will reset to an original empty state.
+Setting an empty schedule as the default, calling this function will return to the default and clear the schedule.
 ## QA
+To test this function we will first need someone to log on and add classes to a schedule.
+Then, they will need to engage with the reset/clear schedule button.
+If the schedule removes all classes and returns to a blank state, our function has worked.
+If it does not remove all classes, then it has not worked.
+We will need to test the reset button at every stage of schedule creation; whether the user has 1 class selected, 3 classes, or every class, the function should work all the same.
 # Insert morning schedule priorities (athletics, band, etc.)
 ## Functionality